w74knight/smilesbot/README.md

 ### `/info <element>`
 Get information about an element.
 For example, to get information about Carbon, use: `/info element:6`
 ### `/auto_smile`
-Enable or disable automatic `&SMILE Syntax&` message detection.
+Enable or disable automatic `&SMILES Syntax&` message detection.
 ### `/clear`
 Restore all settings and customizations for the server back to default.